Lot Release Testing

 The results of the bulk harvest testing may define what viral clearance studies should be undertaken and if additional testing should be carried out on the drug substance.

-To support expedited testing, Sartorius offers methods for streamlined reporting of results and, when appropriate, can suggest alternative assays that meet all regulatory requirements in less time.
-In many cases, Sartorius can deliver bulk harvest test results within 16 days of receiving samples instead of the industry standard 8 to 9 weeks.
+To support expedited testing, Sartorius can offer streamlined reporting of results and, when appropriate, can suggest alternative assays that meet all regulatory requirements in less time.

 Drug substance (unformulated active ingredient) and drug product (formulated drug) need to undergo testing to confirm the identity, purity and potency of the product.
 Sartorius offers a broad array of analytical testing methods to establish identity, purity and potency: